osrf/gazebo_tutorials/plugins_random_velocity/tutorial-6.md

     $ gedit random_velocity.world
     ~~~

-You will observe code like this :
+3. You will observe code like this :
 [gazebo/worlds/random_velocity.world](https://bitbucket.org/osrf/gazebo/src/gazebo6/worlds/random_velocity.world)

-## Code Explained
+## World File Explained

 The above code is just example usage of the Random Velocity Plugin.

 First, we create a model and a link.
 In this case, our model is a cube of unit
-dimensions, which follows all kinematics rules.
+dimensions.
+The cube's surface is frictionless, since the coefficient of
-The surface is frictionless, since the coefficient of friction (mu) is set to zero.
+friction (mu) is set to zero.
 <include from='/    <model/' to='/</link>/' src='https://bitbucket.org/osrf/gazebo/raw/gazebo6/worlds/random_velocity.world' />

 Now comes the actual usage of the plugin.